CKay9/cofi/README.md

 ![cofi in action](./images/cofi.gif)

 ## Features

-- A central place to manage all your config files
+- Central management of all your configuration files
+- Interactive terminal UI with vim-like keybindings (j/k for navigation)
-- Add paths to config files via the Favorites menu
+- Add, view, and remove favorite config files via the interactive menu
-- Quickly access favorite config files
+- Add custom names to your config files for easier identification
-- Interactive terminal UI with vim-like keybindings
+- Organize configs with optional categories
-- Directly open any config file on your computer with a short command
+- Directly open a specific favorite by index (e.g., `cofi 1`)
-- Automatically uses your favorite editor, as defined in environment variables
+- Auto-detection of your preferred editor from environment variables

-A central place to manage all your config files
-Quick access to your most-used configs
-A cleaner alternative to maintaining aliases or scripts A faster workflow than navigating with file managers or command line
+- Clean, visual menus with intuitive navigation

 ## Installation

 ### Prerequisites
 - Zig 0.15.0-dev or later
+- A Unix-like operating system (Linux, macOS)

 ### Installation from Source
 ```bash